St. Joseph's College, Devagiri: Facilities

-The six-acre campus of sprawling greenery houses a nursery, a higher secondary school, schools for the physically and mentally challenged, men’s and women’s hostels, staff quarters and a chapel.
+The six-acre campus of sprawling greenery houses a nursery, a higher secondary school, schools for the physically and mentally challenged, men's and women's hostels, staff quarters and a chapel.
 The institution has an eight-lane track stadium, an auditorium and an open-air theatre, a computerized library (one of the biggest in Kerala) of about 8,000 books and journals, 47 computers installed in departments and laboratories, and Internet facility.
 About half of the 75 permanent teachers are PhDs or rank holders.
 More than a score of forums and clubs supplement the effort of the teachers.

 Recognition

 St. Joseph's College, Devagiri is an autonomous college.
 It has autonomy in all academic matters and from the stage of admission to the conduct of examination to the publication of results.
 In January 2011, NAAC accredited the college with Grade A (CGPA 3.63).
 In 2016, the college was re-accredited as the first college to be awarded with A++ grade in the Country with a CGPA of 3.76 on a four-point scale.
 UGC recognized it as 'College with Potential for Excellence'.

 Devagiri College is the topmost NAAC-accredited college in Kerala with the highest CGPA.
 It is for achievements of this sort that a survey conducted by India Today zeroed in on Devagiri as one of the best ten colleges in Kerala; SS Music Channel, Chennai singled out Devagiri for a special episode telecast in 2004.
+The college is today considered to be one of the top ten best arts and science colleges in Kerala.